 I remember watching Mr. Basketball of Illinois, Darius Miles, put on a dunk clinic and rack up 17 points and 4 blocks in the 2000 McDonalds All-American game and saying this kid is going to be a NBA star.
 I wasn’t alone.
-Soon after, I saw a sports special about Miles saying only KG and Kobe were more NBA-ready coming out of high school; The Clippers agreed and drafted Miles with the No. 3 pick (higher than KG and Jonathan Bender) in the 2000 NBA draft, teaming him up with future stars Lamar Odom, Corey Maggette, Quentin Richardson and former No. 1 pick Michael Olowokandi.
+Soon after, I saw a special about Miles saying only KG and Kobe were more NBA-ready coming out of high school.
+The Clippers agreed and drafted Miles with the No. 3 pick (higher than KG and Jonathan Bender) in the 2000 NBA draft, teaming him up with future stars Lamar Odom, Corey Maggette, Quentin Richardson, and former No. 1 pick Michael Olowokandi.

 From the start, the LA Knuckleheads were fun to watch and screamed scary potential with Miles being a fan-favorite.
-He was so popular, he appeared on the cover of SI with KG; He appeared in one of the best Nike commercial ever with Vince Carter, Jason Williams, Baron Davis and Paul Pierce; He appeared in movies with Ryan Reynolds (Van Wilder) and later Scarlett Johansson (The Perfect Score).
+He was so popular, he appeared on the cover of SI with KG; He appeared in one of the best Nike commercials ever with Vince Carter, Jason Williams, Baron Davis and Paul Pierce; He appeared in movies with Ryan Reynolds (Van Wilder) and later Scarlett Johansson (The Perfect Score).
 The NBA All-Rookie member was looking like a star.

 Then the honeymoon ended and he was traded to the Cavs.
 In Cleveland, he was featured on another roster with scary potential (Miles, rookie LeBron, high school legend Dajuan Wagner, Carlos Boozer, Ricky “Buckets” Davis) and after a hot start, his minutes and shot attempts dropped and once again was traded after just two seasons.

-His journey then took him to Portland, where he showed flashes of brilliance (47 points against the Nuggets) but clashed with the Coach, was suspended for violating the NBA substance abuse policy and suffered a knee injury which cost him two seasons.
+His journey then took him to Portland, where he showed flashes of brilliance (47 points against the Nuggets) but clashed with the Coach, was suspended for violating the NBA substance abuse policy and suffered a knee injury that cost him two seasons.

 His last stint in the league was with the Bobcats back in 2009.
 And with the exception of a carrying a loaded gun in an airport story back in 2011, I can’t recall hearing anything about him since then…until this morning of September 17th of 2016, when I read the now 34-year-old has filed for bankruptcy.